jcorporation/bosswerk/README.md

-This is my small framework to fetch, store and display data from my bosswerk inverter.
+This is my small framework to fetch, store and display data from my Bosswerk inverter.

-- fetches current power from a bosswerk inverter
+- Fetches current power from a Bosswerk inverter
-- saves data in a rrd file
+- Saves the current power in a rrd file
-- displays data via html
+- Displays current and historical data via html

 ## Dependencies

+- bash
 - curl
 - rrdtool